 - 1. Type B dwelling or sleeping units required by Section 1108 of the International Building Code are not required to be provided in existing buildings and facilities undergoing a change of occupancy in conjunction with alterations where the work area is 50 percent or less of the aggregate area of the building. - 2.
 The accessible features listed in Items 1 through 6 are not required for an accessible route to Type B units. - 3.
 Where it is technically infeasible to comply with the new construction standards for any of these requirements for a change of group or occupancy, the above items shall conform to the requirements to the maximum extent technically feasible. - 306.6 Additions.
 Provisions for new construction shall apply to additions.
 An addition that affects the accessibility to, or contains an area of, a primary function shall comply with the requirements in Section 306.7.1. - 306.7 Alterations.
-A facility that is altered shall comply with the applicable provisions in Chapter 11 of the International Building Code, ICC A117.1 and the provisions of Sections 306.7.1 through 306.7.16, unless technically infeasible.
-Where compliance with this section is technically infeasible, the alteration shall provide access to the maximum extent technically feasible.
+A facility that is altered shall comply with the applicable provisions in Chapter 11 of the International Building Code, ICC A117.1 and the provisions of Sections 306.7.1 through 306.7.167, unless technically infeasible.
+Where compliance with this section is technically infeasible, the alteration shall provide access to the maximum extent technically feasible. - 306.7.1 Alterations affecting an area containing a primary function.
+Where an alteration affects the accessibility to, or contains an area of primary function, the route to the primary function area shall be accessible.
+The accessible route to the primary function area shall include toilet facilities and drinking fountains serving the area of primary function.